No joke: Comedians, cannabis companies push pot legalization

 Eighteen states and Washington, D.C., have legalized recreational adult use of marijuana and a voter-approved measure in a 19th state, South Dakota, is undergoing a court challenge.
 More than two-thirds of states allow medical marijuana.

-But pot remains illegal under federal law to possess, use or sell, so many banks don’t want anything to do with money from the cannabis industry, fearing it could expose them to federal legal trouble.
+But pot remains illegal under federal law to possess, use or sell, so many banks shun money from the cannabis industry, fearing it could expose them to federal legal trouble.

-That conflict has left many legal growers and sellers in a dilemma, shutting them out of everyday financial services like opening a bank account or obtaining a credit card.
+That conflict has shut many legal growers and sellers out of everyday financial services like opening bank accounts or obtaining credit cards.
 It also has forced many businesses to operate only in cash, making them ripe targets for crime.

 Pro-legalization groups have mounted state and federal campaigns for years, and advocates are split about “Cannabis in Common,” which isn’t focused on any particular piece of legislation.
 Organizers say it breaks ground by extensively involving major industry players and mobilizing their customers.